AfaanBilal/math-tools-in-c/README.md

 ## Introduction
-**Math Tools in C** is a collection of small C programs that I wrote when I was either learning C or needed a quick program to solve a particular problem.
+**Math Tools in C** is a collection of small C programs that I wrote when I was either learning C or needed a quick program to solve a particular mathematical problem.

 ## Contributing
 All contributions are welcome.
 Please create an issue first for any feature request